Preventative septic maintenance guidance for Maple Ridge homeowners and acreage properties Plan service

 How often should a Maple Ridge septic tank be pumped?

 There is no one-size-fits-all interval.
-Household size, tank size, usage, and service history all matter, which is why this page stays practical instead of making a blanket promise for every property.
-If you are already overdue, the pumping page is the more direct next step.
+Household size, tank size, usage, and service history all affect timing.
+If you are already overdue, request pumping.

-Is this page only for homeowners with no current problem?
+Is maintenance planning only for homeowners with no current problem?

-No. It is mainly for planning-stage homeowners, but it also helps owners who suspect they are overdue and want to reset their maintenance routine before symptoms escalate.
+No. It also helps owners who suspect they are overdue and want to reset their maintenance routine before symptoms escalate.

 What if the system is already showing warning signs?